reportportal/examples-js/README.md

 # examples-js
-Examples for js integrations with ReportPortal.
+Examples for JS integrations with ReportPortal.
 ## Here are examples for the following agents:

 * example-playwright for [agent-js-playwright](https://github.com/reportportal/agent-js-playwright)